kercre123/wire-prod-pod/README.md

 1. Open a terminal

-2. Use the following commands to change your hostname to `escapepod` (this will change your computer's name and reboot your computer):
+2. Use the following commands to change your hostname to `escapepod` and have that register with the network (this will change your computer's name):

 ```
-sudo -s
+sudo hostnamectl set-hostname escapepod
-echo escapepod > /etc/hostname
-reboot
+systemctl restart avahi-daemon
+systemctl enable avahi-daemon
 ```

+(ignore any errors that may pop up, they are normal)

 3. Open a terminal and run this command: